KiraCore/liquidity-program/LIP_5/README.md

 ##### `buy`

-There is a public function that any user can call to buy the NFT with `Crystal`s through the `farmer`.
-It will decrease the `Crystal`s from user's account on farmer contract.
+There is a public function that any user can call to buy the NFT with `Krystal`s through the `farmer`.
+It will decrease the `Krystal`s from user's account on farmer contract.
 Instead, it mints the NFT to the caller.

 * `uint256 id`: the token id
 * `uint256 count`: the number of the instance to buy